 Kendal Town Council is the first, or parish tier of Local Government for Kendal.
 The town is also served by South Lakeland District Council and Cumbria County Council.
 The different councils have differing roles, and you can see an indication of who does what here.

 There are ten electoral wards within Kendal and up to four councillors are elected for each ward.
-Councillors are usually elected for a term of four years, except where a by-election is held.
-Town Councillors are unpaid public servants and the 28 councillors of Kendal meet in full Council on the first of each month.
-These evening meetings are held in the Council Chamber at the Town Hall and are open to the public and the press.
+Councillors are elected for a term of four years.
+Town Councillors are unpaid public servants and the 28 councillors of Kendal meet together up to eight times a year.
+Most of the Council’s business is conducted through Committees, and you can see the activities of these committees here.

-The Mayor for 2019-2020 is Councillor Alvin Finch.
-Deputy Mayor is Councillor Doug Rathbone.
+The Mayor for 2021-2022 is Councillor Doug Rathbone.
+The Deputy Mayor is Councillor Julia Dunlop.

-Kendal Town Council host a number of Civic Occasions throughout the year including:
+Kendal Town Council hosts a number of Civic events throughout the year including:

-Mayor Making – held on the third Thursday in May.
+Mayor Making – usually held on the third Thursday in May.

-Mayor’s Sunday – held on the first Sunday in July.
+Mayor’s Sunday – usually held on the first Sunday in July.

 Remembrance Sunday – held on the second Sunday in November.

-In addition there is usually a Civic Reception held in the Town Hall on the evening of Kendal Torchlight Carnival.
+The Council usually hosts a Civic Reception in the Town Hall on the during Kendal Torchlight Carnival.

 Kendal in Bloom